Neeru Chadha

 Neeru Chadha (born 27 March 1955; IAST: Nīrū Caḍḍhā) is an Indian jurist who serves as a member of the International Tribunal for the Law of the Sea (ITLOS).
-She previously served in various capacities for the Indian government's external affairs ministry including as the additional secretary and legal adviser heading its legal and treaties division.
+She previously served in the Indian government's external affairs ministry as an additional secretary and legal adviser, heading its legal and treaties division, among other positions.

 Education

 Chadha has master's degrees (LLM) in law from the University of Delhi and the University of Michigan Law School, and a doctorate (PhD) in law from the University of Delhi.

 Career

-Chadha served in various positions for the Government of India, including as the additional secretary and legal adviser (AS&LA) in the Ministry of External Affairs, a legal consultant to the Government of India, counsellor and legal adviser for India's permanent mission to the United Nations, and joint secretary and legal adviser (JS&LA) in the external affairs ministry's legal and treaties division.
+Chadha served in various positions for the Government of India, including as an additional secretary and legal adviser (AS&LA) in the Ministry of External Affairs, a legal consultant to the Government of India, counsellor and legal adviser for India's permanent mission to the United Nations, and joint secretary and legal adviser (JS&LA) in the external affairs ministry's legal and treaties division.

 Chadha represented India in several international arbitration disputes, including serving as the Indian agent in Bay of Bengal Maritime Boundary Arbitration between Bangladesh and India case before the Permanent Court of Arbitration (PCA) in The Hague, as Indian agent for the Enrica Lexie Incident (Italy v.
 India) case before the International Tribunal for the Law of the Sea (ITLOS), as Indian agent for the Obligations concerning Negotiations relating to Cessation of the Nuclear Arms Race and to Nuclear Disarmament (Marshall Islands v.
 India) case before the International Court of Justice, as a co–Indian agent in the Indus Waters Kishenganga Arbitration (Pakistan v.
 India) case before the PCA, and as a member of the governing board of the South Asian Association for Regional Cooperation's arbitration council.